Sariasc1/NeoTechicalTest/README.md

   - This workflow invokes [AcmeLogin.xaml](Framework/Custom/AcmeLogin.xaml) to log in if not already logged in.
   - It also invokes [FetchWorkItem.xaml](Framework/Custom/FetchWorkItems.xaml) to fetch Work-Items and push it into Orchestrator Queue.
   - In login try tu use the acount that already exist in my case i had to use a default account "duttthakur444@gmail.com" "0987654321@ACME" because i had a problem donwloading the files "Error 404"
+  - Remember delete the files from /data  folder

 ### 2. Get Transaction Data